What is available

 5. Accessible study rooms with assisitive technology

-There are a further 2 accessible study rooms with assistive technology in the Noreen and Kenneth Murray Library at King's Buildings.
+There 2 accessible study rooms with assistive technology in the Noreen and Kenneth Murray Library at King's Buildings.

 To see what technology is available in each of these rooms please follow the link below: